cepheus-info/wiki-storage/cloud-native/kubernetes/kubernetes-getting-started.md

 - Use kubernetes behind a proxy
 As checked journalctl, found there's a connection problem that access https://k8s.gcr.io failed.
 So we need to setup a VPN or Shadowsocks connection before we can start use it.

 	An example is using shadowsocks via host machine inside vm.
+Refer to [using shadowsocks via host machine](/en/linux/using-shadow-socks-via-host-machine) for more information.

 Install kubernetes-client
 ```bash